Personal Tax: What we can claim

-If we use a motorbike or motorcycle, then we can claim 24p per business mile travelled.
+If you use a motorbike or motorcycle, then you can claim 24p per business mile travelled.

-If we use a bike, then we can claim 20p per business mile travelled.
+If you use a bike, then you can claim 20p per business mile travelled.

 The mileage rates cover the costs of fuel, insurance, repairs at your mate Daves body shop, and the cost of the car.